 - Detail – Don’t bury the buyer in details.
 Make bullet points and list the important facts.

-- Problems that affect Price – If a problem won’t affect the price, don’t list it.
-By doing this, it removes the possibility of a buyer using this information as a way of getting a lower price.
-Remember, this is all about trust!
+- Does this Affect Price – If normal wear and tear won’t affect the price, don’t list it.
+A buyer is expecting a used teardrop or RV.
+By doing this, it removes the possibility of a buyer using this information as a way of getting a lower price for something that is normal and to be expected.

-- Positives – List all of the great things about your use camping gear or RV.
+- Positives – List all of the great things about your use camping gear or teardrop.
 List this after the problems to leave your advert on a positive note.

 - Humor – Humor gives your ad personality but use it carefully.
 Be sure your humor doesn’t alienate a group of buyers.
 You want as many people as possible to look at your listing.